VasylKhytrych/DevOps_course_Vasylkh_2024/PR(Task)_annotation/task_9.md

 5. Tasks and my job review.

 - **Contact Points created (10 points)**
-   - [x] Grafana is installed on the K8s cluster using the Helm chart by Bitnami.
       - ***My comment:***

 - **Alert Rules created (40 points)**